 Finally, in cell G14 of the worksheetMarch, we used the formula=HYPERLINK(“#Data”,”Data”) to create a hyperlink with the friendly text Data to the range name Data, located in D16:F17 of the January worksheet.

-Ready to learn another new Microsoft Excel skill?
+Ready to learn another useful Microsoft Excel tool?
 Here’s how to use Excel’s Stock Data Types.